 Everything you and your team members do is important to the overall function of the business.
-But things like supplies shopping, data entry, file organization, clerical work and other administrative tasks aren't what really drives growth for your company.
-These are typically simple assignments that don't require much experience, and while you could easily complete them yourself, you'll save time by delegating them to your workers.
+However, supply shopping, data entry, file organization, clerical work and other administrative tasks aren’t what drives growth for your company.
+These are typically simple assignments that don’t require much experience, and while you could easily complete them yourself, you’ll save time by delegating them to your workers.

 However, he added, this does not apply to more complicated, role-sensitive tasks, like hiring new talent or overseeing financial affairs.
 Delegation will help you save time for those responsibilities.